particle-iot/docs/src/content/guide/tools-and-features/device-updater.md

 # Firmware Manager

-The Firmware Manager is a desktop application that upgrades your Electron to latest system firmware.
+The Firmware Manager is a desktop application that upgrades your Electron to the latest system firmware.
 It provides an easy way to update system firmware while avoiding cellular data charges.

 ## Getting Started